MarcelHB/mpi-rma-static-analysis/README.md

 # MPI RMA static analysis

-An Phasar/LLVM-based tool to perform a static analysis for different properties of MPI RMA.
+An LLVM/Phasar-based tool to perform static analyses for different properties of MPI RMA.

 ## License